guilhermelcosta/guilhermelcosta/README.md

 ### [My personal portfolio](https://guilhermecosta.vercel.app/) ✌️

-I'm a software engineering student, currently in my sophomore year at college.
-I have a degree in civil engineering, a field where I worked until 2022, when I decided to migrate to the field I always liked.
-I feel comfortable working with HTML, CSS, VanillaJS, ReactJS, VueJS, Java, Sprinboot, SQL and Git.
+I'm a full stack developer who likes the thrill of crafting innovative solutions and tackling challenges with practical and efficient way.
+Although I have more experience working on the back-end, I'm genuinely fond of tasks that encompass the entire development process, intertwining front-end, back-end, and database elements.
+I feel comfortable working with Java, Spring Framework, Angular, React Js, SQL and Git.
 I appreciate agile methodologies and looking for new ways to improve processes, making them more efficient.
 My curiosity extends to mastering the realm of building serverless applications.

 <!-- Cards de contato -->
 <div align="left">